 - Design a mobile version

 User experience is a top priority for every company.
 It shapes the first impression and depends on many factors.
-We’ve prepared a list of best practices to help you in improving your product or service for the best.
-Stick to our tips to increase end user experience for your company.
+We've prepared some excellent practices to help you in improving your product or service for the best.
+Stick to our tips to increase the end user experience for your company.

 Make sure your interface is user-friendly

-Let’s take Uber Eats, for example.
+Let's take Uber Eats, for example.
 This online food delivery service provides users with convenient desktop and mobile versions of its site.
-Below you can see Uber Eats for laptops.
+You can see Uber Eats for laptops below.

 To compare, let's review its version for smartphones.
 A user doesn't have to swipe right and left because of the convenient menu.
 A clear, big, and easy-to-tap CTA "Find Food" is in the center to invite people to order food.